-In fiscal year 2016, the Authority's survey captures data from customers receiving project financing or MLPP equipment financing.
-This particular service element is directly linked to the agency's mission to issue debt in the most cost effective and efficient manner and provide funds to client agencies in a timely manner.
-As previously noted, the 2016 customer service survey was modified to include these two more broad survey elements under the Financing Services category.
-Fiscal year 2016 customer survey results reflect high customer satisfaction with regard to the Authority's financing services provided to its client agencies, with a combined 100% of respondents strongly agreeing (40%) or agreeing (60%) that the Authority's financings are cost effective and a combined 93.75% of respondents strongly agreeing (25%) or agreeing (68.75%) that the Authority's financing process is both efficient and that financing is provided in a timely manner.
+In 2018, the Authority's survey captures data from customers receiving project financing or MLPP equipment financing.
+This service element is directly linked to the agency's mission to issue debt in the most cost effective and efficient manner and to provide funds to client agencies in a timely manner.
+As previously noted, this portion of the 2016 customer service instrument was modified to include these two broader survey elements under the Financing Services category and this survey model was repeated in 2018.
+The results of the 2018 survey reflect high customer satisfaction in the Authority's financing services provided to its client agencies, with a combined 100% of respondents: 1) strongly agree (60%) or agree (40%) that the Authority's financings are cost effective; and 2) strongly agree (70%) or agree (30%) that the Authority's financing process is both efficient and that financing is provided in a timely manner.